JimmyTsoi/CEH-Practical/README.md

 ### Lab2-Task1: Detect Session Hijacking using Wireshark (Page 204)

-- A high number of ARP requests indicate that a a system is acting as a client for all IP addresses.
+- A high number of ARP requests indicate that a system is acting as a client for all IP addresses.

 ## Module 13: Hacking Web Servers